Workplace Biggest Loser Competitions: A Yea Or A Nay?

 Will This Competition Foster Overall Health?

 Rapid and intense dieting is not healthy at all.
-It is not an effective method and, not to mention the fact that it can increase one’s risk of developing physical and mental health conditions.
+It is not an effective method, not to mention the fact that it can increase one’s risk of developing physical and mental health conditions.
 Only healthy and positive behaviors contribute to permanent good health.

 Source: pixabay.com